Warning in desc$Date: partial match of 'Date' to 'Date/Publication'

 Extensions

 It is easy to extend this example to other Markov chains.
 To change the number of vertices, we would simply modify n, and to add or remove edges, we need only alter the constraints in constr2.
-For instance, the bipartite chain in Figure Figure 3 is produced by setting \(n = 5\) and
+For instance, the bipartite chain in Figure 3 is produced by setting \(n = 5\) and

 constr2 <- list(P[1,3] == 0, P[2,4] == 0, P[2,5] == 0, P[4,5] == 0)